 Local planning requirements are usually at fault here–plan this way and prove that you’ve done so here and here, fill out this and this, etc. Those legitimate concerns aside, the following series of fill-in-the-blank prompts can be used by teachers to create lessons, students to create projects–or teachers to collaborate with students to create lessons–or projects.
 Or, well, you get the idea.
 Please steal them, add to them, or otherwise do with them what you will.
 42 Project-Based Learning Ideas For Any Content Area A few examples of how it might work?
 Clarify racism in the United States for a high school in India.
 Design and publish a compelling eBook your friends would actually want to read using a simple smartphone app.
 Practice coding until you can make a ball bounce.
-Compare the force of a tsunami with a nuclear bomb.
+Project Spark.

 You can see it here.
 I was intrigued by the concept, and thought it would be a great way to introduce Genius Hour to my students this coming school year.
 I found an excellent Genius Hour trailer online that had been created by Ryan O’Shea, but I wanted to make one that was a bit more generic so anyone could use it.
 Plus, I wanted to play around with iMovie.
-So, with a little help from my daughter, who shares billing with me, here is what is probably the first draft of my version of a Genius Hour Trailer.
 23 Videos That Sparked Genius Hour Thinking, Collaboration, and Actions.
 In our classroom this year my colleague Gallit Zvi and I used many youtube videos to inspire resiliency, grit, and hope in our students prior to guiding them in formulating their inquiry questions about their passions and wonders during our weekly Genius Hour time.

 Many of the videos were shared with me through wonderful connections I made with educator learners on Twitter, Facebook, and at various workshops.
 I love my PLN!
 However I am proud to say students and teachers in our room inspired each other too.
 Some of our work is shared on this list too.
-GeoSettr - Create your own GeoGuessr challenge.
+Enjoy the list and please share your own favourites!
+Sincerely, Hugh McDonald 1.
+2. 3.
+4. 15-Yr-Old Kelvin Doe Wows M.I.T.
+5. GeoSettr - Create your own GeoGuessr challenge.
 Google Docs - create and edit documents online, for free.

 20 Time Year in Review.
 This was the second year implementing 20 Time Projects here at PHS, and based upon some of the challenges we faced the first time around, many changes were made to this year's journey.